How to install and use Git on Windows

 - Next, in the Choosing the default editor, used by Git unless you're familiar with Vim we highly recommend using a text editor you're comfortable using.
 If Notepad++ is installed, we suggest using it as your editor.
 If Notepad++ is not installed, you can cancel the install and install Notepad++ and then restart the GitHub install.

 - Next, in the Adjusting your PATH environment, we recommend keeping the default Use Git from the command line and also from 3rd-party software as shown below.
-This option allows you to use Git from either Git Bash or the Windows Command Prompt.
+This option lets you use Git from either Git Bash or the Windows Command Prompt.

 - Next, we recommend leaving the default selected as Use OpenSSH.

 - Next, in Choosing HTTPS transport backend, leave the default Use the OpenSSL library selected.